AdamWeissman/wingchun/README.md

 	* While working on coding challenges upon graduation Flatiron Software Engineering School, I often attempt to find a "better" way to solve a problem than how I do the first time around, always with a goal of finding what is not only essential but what generalizes.
 I have blogged about many of my experiences and approaches here, constantly refactoring for self improvement: https://comedytragedyepic.com/learning-advice/
 	* Perhaps the two approaches most relevant to what I'm attempting here, with "Wing Chun", can be read in my blog post: A Recursive Approach to Problem Solving: https://comedytragedyepic.com/a-recursive-approach-to-problem-solving/ and the note card that I keep beside my computer desk which is covered in the intro section.

+## WHY ALL THE STYLING?

+I've found that a pleasant aesthetic experience causes us to be more reflective and a little more thoughtful, which is the goal of my Eliza remix.